The “Instagram for doctors” just raised a fresh $10 million

 Figure 1 isn’t for the squeamish, but investors apparently love it.
 The company, a kind of social network where more than a million healthcare professionals can view rare conditions, learn about novel treatments and even teach cases, has just raised $10 million in Series B funding.

 Kensington Capital Partners led the round in Figure 1, which has also been called the Instagram for doctors.
 Other participants include Samsung NEXT, insurance conglomerate John Hancock/Manulife, the venture debt firm WTI, the Canadian investment firm Hedgewood, and earlier backers Union Square Ventures, Rho Canada Ventures, and Version One Ventures.
-Altogether, the company has now raised $16.6 million.

-Last week, we caught up with Figure 1 founder and CEO Gregory Levey to learn the latest about the operations (ahem) of his five-year-old, 50-person, Toronto-based startup.
+Last week, we caught up with Figure 1 founder and CEO Gregory Levey to learn the latest about the operations (ahem) of his four-year-old, 50-person, Toronto-based startup, which has now raised more than $20 million altogether.
 Our chat has been edited for length.

 TC: People are under the impression that only medical professionals can sign up to Figure 1, but that’s not so.

 GL: Anyone can join.
 In fact, we kid that it’s all journalists and VCs — people who are curious.
 But only medical professionals can post photos and make comments.
 Otherwise, you get a modified experience where you can see see stuff but you can’t post or comment.
-If we verify you as a healthcare professional, you get access to different stuff as well.
+If we verify you as a healthcare professional, you get access to different stuff, as well.

 TC: When you say healthcare professional, that’s doctors and nurses.
 What about students?